Learn something new every day

 The middle office often has the responsibility of providing the back office with the data necessary to complete the transaction process with the customer.
 Once a customer order has been successfully prepared, the data is transmitted to the back office, where delivery can be scheduled and the invoicing process can take place.
 Without the middle office to supply essential details, the back office would be unable to manage these functions, and the company would never generate cash flow.

-In just about any type of business, the middle office functions as the perfect link from the open market functions of the company, and the successful completion of the interaction with the customer.
+In just about any type of business, this office functions as the perfect link from the open market functions of the company, and the successful completion of the interaction with the customer.
 By helping to manage the flow of information, managing the use of resources in the preparation of the product delivery, and passing on essential data for the completion of transactions, the middle office provides the framework that provides the company with an efficient and logical operating structure.
 When some factor inhibits the ability of the office to manage these important functions, every other area of the business finds it much harder to efficiently operate.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!